darrentaytay/journey-doctor/README.md

 ### Adding more boarding pass types

 To add a new Boarding Pass, you would simply create a new class insside the `BoardingPass/` directory.
 This class should extend the `AbstractBoardingPass` base class which, in turn, implements the `BoardingPassInterface`.
 The `BoardingPassInterface` ensures that all boarding passes provide a method of returning the start location, the end location and optionally, a seat.

-You can optionally force your new boarding pass to implement it's own interface by creating one inside `BoardingPass/Interfaces`.

 ## Code design